-Sometimes you may need to quickly write and execute some code outside of a project or an application.
+There may be times when you need to quickly write and execute code outside of a project or application.
 This may be useful, for example, when learning Kotlin or evaluating expressions.
-Let's have a look through two handy ways to quickly run Kotlin code:
+Let's have a look at three handy ways we can use to run Kotlin code quickly:

-- Scratches let you write and run code in a temporary file outside your project in IDE.
+- Scratches let us write and run code in a temporary file outside of our project in the IDE.

-- REPL (Read-Eval-Print-Loop) runs code interactively in a console.
+- REPL (Read-Eval-Print-Loop) runs code in an interactive console.

 To create a Kotlin scratch, click File | New | Scratch file and select the Kotlin type.

-In your scratch, you can write any valid Kotlin code, including new functions and classes.
-Syntax highlighting, auto-completion, and other code editing features of IntelliJ IDEA are supported in scratches.
+In scratches and worksheets, you can write any valid Kotlin code.
+Syntax highlighting, auto-completion, and the other IntelliJ IDEA code

-Write your code in the scratch and click Run.
-The execution results will appear opposite the lines of your code.
+Once you have finished writing your code in a scratch or a worksheet, click Run.
+The execution results will appear in the lines opposite your code.

-IntelliJ IDEA can run your scratches automatically.
-To get the execution results once you stop typing for a short time, switch on the Interactive mode.
+IntelliJ IDEA can run the code from scratches and worksheets automatically.
+To get the execution results when you stop typing, switch on the Interactive mode.

-To use classes or functions from a project in the scratch, import them into the scratch file as usual with the
+To use classes or functions from a project in a scratch, import them into the scratch file as usual with the

 Running as REPL